Pantheon (religion): Etymology

+Examples

 Some well-known historical polytheistic pantheons include the Sumerian gods and the Egyptian gods, and the classical-attested pantheon which includes the ancient Greek religion and Roman religion.
 Post-classical polytheistic religions include Norse Æsir and Vanir, the Yoruba Orisha, the Aztec gods, and many others.

+Interpretations

+A pantheon of gods is a common element of polytheistic societies.
+A society's pantheon can be considered an aspiring self-reflection of that society:

-Today, most historical polytheistic religions are referred to as "mythology".
+In the modern vernacular, most historical polytheistic religions are referred to as "mythology".

 Evolution of pantheons

 Scholars such as Jaan Puhvel, J. P. Mallory, and Douglas Q. Adams have reconstructed aspects of the ancient Proto-Indo-European religion, from which the religions of the various Indo-European peoples derive, and that this religion was an essentially naturalist numenistic religion.
 An example of a religious notion from this shared past is the concept of *dyēus, which is attested in several distinct religious systems.

 In many civilizations, pantheons tended to grow over time.
 Deities first worshipped as the patrons of cities or places came to be collected together as empires extended over larger territories.
 Conquests could lead to the subordination of the elder culture's pantheon to a newer one, as in the Greek Titanomachy, and possibly also the case of the Æsir and Vanir in the Norse mythos.
 Cultural exchange could lead to "the same" deity being renowned in two places under different names, as seen with the Greeks, Etruscans, and Romans, and also to the cultural transmission of elements of an extraneous religion into a local cult, as with worship of the ancient Egyptian deity Osiris, which was later followed in ancient Greece.
 Max Weber's 1922 opus Economy and Society discusses a tendency of the ancient Greek philosophers to interpret gods worshiped in the pantheons of other cultures as "equivalent to and so identical with the deities of the moderately organized Greek pantheon".